Graduation – When to Remove Your Child from Your Auto Policy

 • Your policy is tied to your home address.
 If your child has moved away, they can’t be on your policy.

-• If, however, your son and daughter is simply living at college, their home address is likely still yours.
+• If, however, your son or daughter is simply living at college, their home address is likely still yours.
 That allows them to remain on your policy, with some modifications.

-• If the college is enough of a distance away, and they are not driving, their insurance may be temporarily paused.
+• If the college is enough of a distance away, and they are not driving, the insurance premium may be temporarily discounted or reduced.

 • If they take their car to college, the new location will be incorporated in the premium quote.